deeplearning4j/deeplearning4j/quickstart.md

 #### A Taste of Code

+Deeplearning4j is a domain-specific language to configure deep neural networks, which are made of multiple layers.
+The core data structure is a `MultiLayerConfiguration`, which organizes those layers and their hyperparameters.

-Deeplearning4j is a domain-specific language to configure neural networks.
-Neural networks have hyperparameters that specify how they learn, which include how many iterations to perform, how to initialize the weights of the model, which optimization algorithm to use, which activation function to attached to the nodes, and how fast they should learn.
+Hyperparameters are variables that determine how a net learns; they include how many iterations to perform, how to initialize the weights of the model, which optimization algorithm to use, which activation function to attached to the nodes, and how fast they should learn.
 This is what one configuration would look like:

 ``` java
     MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()